 Andy Warhol’s Elvis

 While auction sales were looking up, the overall art industry stock scene was not.
 According to Skate’s Art Stock Index (SASI), 2014 was the worst year for the industry since 2005.
-The sharp drop had much to do with the dip in share prices for the index’s three largest companies – Sotheby’s, Shutterstock and Poly.
-The index total drop came to a whooping 25% dip!
+The sharp drop had much to do with the dip in share prices for the index’s three largest companies – Sotheby’s, Shutterstock, and Poly.
+The index total drop came to a whopping 25% dip!

 The Art Muse of the Great Artists Passes Away

-The art world lost more than one notable collector’s in 2014.
+The art world lost more than one notable collectors in 2014.
 Spain’s Duchess of Alba dies at the age of 88.
-Descendant of Francisco Goya’s muse, the duchess once turned down Picasso when he asked to paint her.
+A descendant of Francisco Goya’s muse, the duchess once turned down Picasso when he asked to paint her.
 Another major figure, Sheikh Saud bin Mohammed al-Thani also passed in 2014.
-Known as one of the world’s most prolific buyers, the 48-year-old was appointed Qatar’s minister of culture, arts and heritage in 1997.
+Known as one of the world’s most prolific buyers, the 48-year-old was appointed Qatar’s minister of culture, arts, and heritage in 1997.